Saleciani/api/README.md

 * The ID field should be omitted from the import files. - YES
 * Any imported files should not be stored after processing. - YES
 * Some attributes of ports aren't important for the task (e.g. city).
 However, everything should be stored in database. - YES
-* The authentication method is up to you, feel free to use anything that seems appropriate and safe. -NO
+* The authentication method is up to you, feel free to use anything that seems appropriate and safe. -yes

 ## Technical details
 * Ruby/Rails: latest (stable) version (at the moment of starting this exercise).